cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/login-servers.md

   ForwardAgent yes

 Host *.jasmin.ac.uk !login*.jasmin.ac.uk !xfer*.jasmin.ac.uk !nx*.jasmin.ac.uk
-  ProxyJump login-01.jasmin.ac.uk
+  ProxyJump login.jasmin.ac.uk
 ```

-Then you when you connect to any JASMIN host (other than a login or transfer host), it will go via login-01:
+Then you when you connect to any JASMIN host (other than a login or transfer host), it will go via `login.jasmin.ac.uk`:

 {{<command user="user" host="localhost">}}
 ssh sci-vm-01.jasmin.ac.uk